 But one final thought: A good retirement is not just about having enough money.
 It is also about living a purposeful life.
 So while you plan for the money part, do consider how you purpose to live the last phase of your life.

-The writer, Christopher Tan, is Chief Executive Officer of Providend, a Fee-only Retirement Financial Adviser.
+The writer, Christopher Tan, is Chief Executive Officer of Providend, a Fee-only Wealth Advisory Firm.
 Besides being financially trained, he is also an Associate Certified Coach with the International Coach Federation.
 The edited version has been published in The Business Times on 28 February 2015.

 We do not charge a fee at the first consultation meeting.
 If you would like an honest second opinion on your current investment portfolio, financial and/or retirement plan, make an appointment with us today.